The Pygac API

 KLM/POD specific quality indicators.

-property calibration
+property calibrated_dataset

 classmethod can_read(filename, fileobj=None)